healthysustainablecities/global-indicators/process/GTFS_freq_stop/readme.md

 This folder contains the workflow and process scripts used for calculating the frequent PT stops using GTFS data for global indicators project study regions (if available).

-The subfolder `gtfs_input_data` should contain input GTFS data for each study region used for the analysis
+The subfolder `gtfs_input_data` should contain input GTFS data for each study region used for the analysis.

+For more detailed process, please see this notebook: [setup_GTFS_frequent_stops_headway.ipynb](https://github.com/shiqin-liu/global-indicators/blob/GTFS_analysis/process/GTFS_freq_stop/setup_GTFS_frequent_stops_headway.ipynb)

 ## Method